Current COVID-19 Restrictions

 A Naturopathic Prospective on COVID-19

 As trained scientists, naturopathic doctors believe in the seriousness of this pandemic and the risks of COVID-19 to everyone all over the globe.
-We also believe that it is everyone’s responsibility to reduce this risk by following the CDC recommendations for universal mask wearing and social distancing to protect yourself and everyone else.
-While infection rates have dropped from the highs of the later part of 2020, we cannot let our guard down.
+We also believe that it is everyone’s responsibility to reduce this risk by following the current CDC recommendations on mask wearing and social distancing to protect yourself and everyone else.
+While infection rates dropping as more people have gotten vaccinated, we cannot let our guard down.
 This is especially true due to the new variants now found all over the world.
 It is important to remember that these new mutations will continue to occur as long as the virus is widely infecting people.
-The vaccines are beginning to help, but we are a long way from being out of the woods.
+The vaccines are beginning to help, but we are not out of the woods.

 UPDATE on vaccines (5/1/21):